ForgeRock/fr-config-manager/packages/fr-config-push/README.md

 The `--name` option may be used to specify a specific custom node by its name.

-The `--expand-require` option will convert `require` statements in custom node scripts, replacing each `require` statement to inline source from the referenced library file.
-Applied by default using the `EXPAND_REQUIRE=true` environment setting.
-Refer to the [custom nodes README](../../docs/custom-nodes.md) for details.
+Refer to the [custom nodes README](../../docs/custom-nodes.md) for more details on the custom-nodes command.